 First, determine which type of membership is best suited to you.
 There are six types of individual membership, each designed to meet different members’ needs, and three types of institutional membership.

-When you join online, you will be directed to an off-site membership tool where you can sign up with the appropriate membership type.
+When you join online, you will be directed to a membership tool where you can sign up with the appropriate membership type.
 After completing payment, you will be able to login to this website and take full advantage of the Members Only Area!

 Want more testimonials from real members?